becoming sanktuaree

 See below for who’s involved, timeline, where we will gather, and more.

-What would happen if we turned towards pain as a portal?
+What would happen if we turned towards pain as portal?
 What if we let ourselves fall into a different intimacy, and began to build public cultures of mourning and celebration, inhabiting and being inhabited by ecologies of care?
 Perhaps, by allowing ourselves to be taken by something greater than us, we might become the sanctuaries we so long for in these times.

 ⎯ Aimee Wilson